mlavi/mlavi.github.io/slides/devops-demystified.md

 ## Overview

-A brief history of the DevOps movement and community with a cross section view of methods and practices that break down the barriers to business agility and continuous delivery of applications.
+A brief history of the DevOps movement and community with a cross sectional view of methods and practices that break down the barriers to business agility and continuous delivery of applications.

-For a term less than eight years old,
- DevOps remains a mysterious pursuit for many software engineering organizations.
+For a term less than eight years old, DevOps remains a mysterious pursuit for many software engineering organizations.

 DevOps seems intangible: you can't buy it, there is no certification, and no universal definition, yet everyone who wants it or does it has trouble identifying it.

-We will cover these topics so that you can understand and chart your own journey to DevOps.
+We will cover these topics so that you can understand and chart your journey to DevOps.

 ---
 ## Agenda